Spark PWM Expands Bengaluru Office to Support Growing Team and Business Growth - www.lokmattimes.com

 Spark PWM Expands Bengaluru Office to Support Growing Team and Business Growth

-PNN Bengaluru (Karnataka) [India], August 19: Spark PWM Private Limited (formerly known as Spark Family Office and Investment Advisors ...
+Bengaluru (Karnataka) [India], August 19: Spark PWM Private Limited (formerly known as Spark Family Office and Investment Advisors (India) Private Limited), ...

 Bengaluru (Karnataka) [India], August 19: Spark PWM Private Limited (formerly known as Spark Family Office and Investment Advisors (India) Private Limited), or Spark Private Wealth Management, a subsidiary of Spark Capital Advisors (India) Limited, a two-decade-old mid-market investment banking and financial services firm today announced the inauguration of a new office at Prestige Emerald in Bengaluru's Ashok Nagar.
 This move is part of Spark PWM's ongoing expansion strategy to accommodate its rapidly growing team and to better serve its clients in the region.

-Spark PWM has seen impressive growth over the past year, with its Assets Under Management soaring from Rs 3,000 crores in April 2023 to over Rs 20,000 crores today, thanks to its dedication to bespoke wealth management for Ultra HNI families across India.
+Spark PWM has seen impressive growth over the past year, with its Assets Under Management soaring from INR 3,000 crores in April 2023 to over INR 20,000 crores today, thanks to its dedication to bespoke wealth management for Ultra HNI families across India.

 This year, Spark PWM has earned top industry awards, including Best Boutique Wealth Manager – Rising Star (India) at The Asset Triple A Private Capital Awards 2024 and Emerging Wealth Manager (India) at The Twelfth Annual WealthBriefingAsia Awards 2024, solidifying its status as one of India's fastest-growing financial services firms.